This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a small bowl, whisk together the flour, sugar, and salt.
-This ensures everything is evenly distributed.
+• Mix Dry Ingredients: In a small bowl, whisk together the flour, sugar, and salt to evenly combine.

-• Using a fork, gently cut the cold butter into the dry ingredients until the mixture resembles coarse crumbs or wet sand.
-The flakes of butter are what create those delightful flaky layers in the crust.
+• Cut in Butter: Use a fork to mix the cold butter into the dry ingredients until the mixture looks like coarse crumbs or wet sand.

-• Add water and mix with a fork or your hands until the dough just comes together.
-Avoid overworking the dough, which can make it tough.
+• Add Water: Pour in the ice water and mix gently with a fork or your hands until the dough comes together.
+Be careful not to overwork it, as this can make the crust tough.

-• Unwrap the chilled dough and place it between two sheets of parchment paper.
-This prevents sticking and makes rolling out easier.
-Use a rolling pin to roll the dough into a 6-inch circle, aiming for an even thickness of about ⅛-inch.
+• Roll Out the Dough: Unwrap the chilled dough and place it between two sheets of parchment paper to prevent sticking.
+Roll it into a 6-inch circle, about ⅛-inch thick.

-• If making a galette: For a rustic galette, simply remove the top sheet of parchment paper and transfer the dough (still on the bottom parchment) directly onto a baking sheet.
-This creates a ready-made base for your free-form galette.
+* For a Galette: Remove the top parchment sheet and transfer the dough, still on the bottom parchment, onto a baking sheet.
+This creates the base for your rustic galette.

-• Now that your mini pie crust is ready, follow the baking instructions for your chosen pie or galette recipe.
-Get ready to enjoy a delicious homemade treat!
+• Bake as Directed: Once your crust is ready, follow the baking instructions in your pie or galette recipe.
+Enjoy your homemade creation!

 Notes

-• Prepare in Advance: You can save time by making the dough ahead of your baking session.
-Store it in the refrigerator for up to 3 days or freeze it for up to 3 months.
-Convenience at its finest!
+• Make Ahead: Save time by preparing the dough in advance.
+It keeps well in the refrigerator for up to 3 days or in the freezer for up to 3 months.

 Nutrition